Nord1sun/react_redux_trello_clone/README.md

 - List names and card descriptions are edited in place.
 - Click on a card to view a modal with it's info.

-Feel free to get in touch with any feedback or questions. aaronsaloff@gmail.com